Eleven-dimensional supergravity as a Calabi-Yau twofold: Flag structures and generalized Dolbeault complexes

-Recall that a square-zero endomorphism can be thought of as the defining data of an algebra structure over the operad $D$ governing square-zero differentials.
+Recall that a square-zero endomorphism of degree one can be thought of as the defining data of an algebra structure over the operad $D$ governing square-zero differentials.
 (See, for example, \cite{Vallette}.)
-This operad has a single operation $\d_0$ of arity one, subject to the relation that its concatenation with itself vanishes.
-We view it as a dg operad in totalized degree zero.
-(From the perspective of the $D_\infty$ structure, the cohomological degree is the \emph{totalized} degree.)
+This operad has a single operation $\d_0$ of arity one and degree one, subject to the relation that its concatenation with itself vanishes.

-A $D$-algebra in cochain complexes is thus almost the same thing as a bicomplex, except for the fact that the second grading has been forgotten.
-We could restore it by giving an action of $U(1)$ on the operad $D$ with respect to which the nontrivial operation has weight one, and asking for an equivariant $D$-algebra structure on a weighted cochain complex.
+A $D$-algebra structure on a cochain complex $(V,\d_1)$ is given by a single square-zero endomorphism $\d_0$ of degree one.
+Since $\d_0$ is a cochain map, $\d_0$ and $\d_1$ anticommute.
+Thus a cochain complex with a $D$-algebra structure is almost the same thing as a bicomplex, except for the fact that the second grading has been forgotten.
+To restore it, we specify an action of $\C^\times$ on the operad $D$ with respect to which the nontrivial operation has weight one, and ask for an equivariant $D$-algebra structure on a weighted cochain complex.

 Due to the relation $\d_0^2 = 0$, the operad $D$ is not free, and does not play well with quasi-isomorphisms.
-As is standard in homotopical algebra, we must replace $D$ by a freely generated dg operad that resolves it.
-This operad $D_\infty$ is generated by one operation $\d_i$ for each nonpositive $i$, all of which have arity one.
-The conditions defining a $D_\infty$ algebra structure in cochain complexes amount to the condition that the total differential \deq{ \d = \d_1 + \d_0 + \d_{-1} + \cdots } is of square zero, where $\d_1$ is the internal differential of the cochain complex and $\d_{i}$ for $i \leq 0$ encode the $D_\infty$ algebra structure.
-A weighted flag structure thus defines a $D_\infty$ algebra structure on $\Gr F^\bu(\Omega^\bu)$ with respect to the totalized degree.
+As is standard in homotopical algebra, we must replace $D$ by a freely generated (weighted) dg operad that resolves it.
+This operad $D_\infty$ is generated by operations $\d_i$ for each nonpositive $i$, all of which have arity one, cohomological degree one, and weight $i-1$.
+The conditions defining a $D_\infty$ algebra structure in cochain complexes amount to the condition that the total differential \deq{ \d = \d_1 + \d_0 + \d_{-1} + \cdots } is of square zero.
+Here, $\d_1$ again denotes the internal (weight-zero) differential of the cochain complex and $\d_{i}$ for $i \leq 0$ encode the $D_\infty$ algebra structure.
+It is clear that a weighted flag structure defines a $D_\infty$ algebra structure on $\Gr F_\bu(\Omega^\bu)$.